omarabid/rust-companies/README.md

 #### News | Media

+* [Amedia](https://www.amedia.no/)  - The personalization platform and the mobile backend is in its entirety written in Rust.
 * [The Daily Edit](https://dailyedit.com) - A news aggregator that combines details from many sources into a single place.
 Our analysis engine and web backend are written in Rust.

 #### Embedded systems | Hardware | IoT